 The sale was a landmark be-cause of the superb quality of the objects.
-Fragmentary remains of a objects.
-Fragmentary femans of a vase signed by Euphronios were bid to \$1.76m while a Roman bronze portrait head of around the first century made \$577,500.
+Fragmentary remains of a vase signed by Euphronios were bid to \$1.76m while a Roman bronze portrait head of around the first century made \$577,500.
 Sotheby's had estimated a fraction of these prices - they are not used to handling such material.